-Justin Raphael is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
-His practice is focused on antitrust and complex civil litigation.
+Justin Raphael is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
+His practice is focused on antitrust litigation, including antitrust claims related to intellectual property, as well as complex civil litigation.

 Prior to joining Munger Tolles, Mr. Raphael was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
-While there, he participated in the defense of a leading medical device manufacturer in antitrust litigation and class actions as well as a wide range of other matters, including securities fraud, false advertising, defamation, employment and breach of contract.
-Mr. Raphael also served as a law clerk to the Honorable Richard J. Holwell of the United States District Court for the Southern District of New York.
+He also served as a law clerk to the Honorable Richard J. Holwell of the U.S. District Court for the Southern District of New York.